Written by Michael Piller and Michael Wagner

 Directed by Winrich Kolbe

 Evolution marks the opening of the third season of Star Trek: The Next Generation.
 The biggest change is the return of Gates McFadden as Dr. Crusher.
-This is a welcome return, since I found that Diana Muldaur’s character of Dr. Pulaski didn’t fit in as well with the crew.
+This is a welcome return since I found that Diana Muldaur’s character of Dr. Pulaski didn’t fit in as well with the crew.

 The Enterprise begins malfunctioning, throwing the ship into the path of stellar matter and causing injuries to the crew.
 As the crew searches for the reason for the various malfunctions, Wesley Crusher (Wil Wheaton) figures out what has happened.
-Pulling an all-nighter to finish one of his science studies, he fell asleep and allowed two nanites which he had altered for experimental purposes to escape.
-Nanites are robots which are small enough to enter a living cell.
+Pulling an all-nighter to finish one of his scientific studies, he fell asleep and allowed two nanites which he had altered for experimental purposes to escape.
+Nanites are robots that are small enough to enter a living cell.
 These nanites managed to get into the Enterprise computers and are wreaking havoc.

 What has happened, however, is that whatever Wesley did to them is causing them to evolve beyond the way a normal nanite would function.
-They have evolved into their own life form – capable of reproduction, communication, intelligent thought.
+They have evolved into their own life form – capable of reproduction, communication, and intelligent thought.

 At times this felt like I was watching a rehash of the episode Home Soil which dealt with a sentient race of microscopic organisms living below a planet’s surface.
 There are many parallels between the two.
 However, I prefer this episode for the fact that there is some good character development here.

 Wesley Crusher is far from my favorite character on Star Trek: The Next Generation.
 In Evolution, however, we get to see him acting as a normal teenager would.
 When he screws up and allows the nanites to get loose, he at first does not mention it to anyone.
 Later on, he tries to solve it for himself by setting traps for the errant nanites.
 Finally, reluctantly, he admits his culpability.